LF-digitala-kanaler/LFDS/content/components/web/page-content/panel.md

       frequent examples include test, tables and forms.

+      ### Versions

-      Panels have several versions, with the two main ones being always open and collapsible/expandable.
-The collapsible in turn can be either collapsed or expanded by default.
-There are no set rules for when to use collapsed or expanded, but a rule of thumb is to use have the cards with the prioritised information expanded by default and the ones with secondary collapsed.
+      Panels have two main versions; always open and collapsible/expandable.
+      There are no set rules for when to use collapsed or expanded, but a rule of thumb is to have cards with prioritised information expanded by default and the ones with secondary information collapsed.

+      ### Modifiers

+      Our panels have several modifiers, but only one which exists for both always open and collapsible/expandable panels, namely "load more".
+The "load more" is to be used when you have a panel with lots of possible data (like a transaction list), and it isn't feasible or desirable to show all data at once.

+      **Modifiers for collapsible panels**

+      Collapsible have a few additional modifiers:

+      * Collapsible cards can be either collapsed or expanded by default.

-      If a card fetches information from a backend system there is a version of the panel which has a lazy load function which allows for the data to first be fetched if/when a user expands that specific panel.
-Great for backend systems which are in need to be replaced.
+      * If a card fetches information from a backend system there is a version of the panel which has a _lazy load_ function which allows for the data to first be fetched if/when a user expands that specific panel.
+Great for slow backend systems!

-      If you’re working with a page with lots of possible data (lika a transaction list) you’ll probably want to use the load more modifier.

       ## Please consider